 In order to qualify for the full warranty, you must register the furnace within 60 days of installation.
 Unregistered furnaces will still be warrantied, but you'll lose some protection.
 For example, the parts warranty will expire after five years on an unregistered furnace.

 And make sure you budget for installation costs because you'll have to have the unit installed by a licensed HVAC contractor.
 Finally, take care of the regular maintenance laid out in the owner’s manual or warranty conditions document to keep the warranty valid.

 Model Comparison by Price: ML193E versus Elite EL296V

-The EL296V is a mid-range furnace from Lennox that costs substantially more than the ML193E, averaging between $6,800 and $7,400 to buy and install.
+The EL296V is one of the mid-range Lennox Elite series furnaces.
+It costs substantially more than the ML193E, averaging between $6,800 and $7,400 to buy and install.

-There are benefits to the more expensive Elite model, including that it has two-stage operation, so it can run at a lower speed most of the time to maintain your home’s temperature and reduce fuel demands.
+There are benefits to the more expensive Elite model.
+It’s a two-stage gas furnace, so it can run at a lower speed most of the time to maintain your home’s temperature and reduce fuel demands.
 It also has a superior variable-speed blower that’s better with humidity management, efficiency, and quiet operation.

-As a result, the EL296V has a 96 percent AFUE that will save you more on energy costs.
+As a result, the EL296V has a high-efficiency 96 percent AFUE that will save you more on energy costs.
 It’s also more likely to qualify for rebates that could make it more affordable.

 Model Comparison by Features: ML193E versus Dave Lennox Signature Collection SLP99V

-This furnace will be one of the best available when it comes to keeping your home warm through the coldest winters, eliminating hot and cold spots, operating quietly, and managing humidity.
+This Lennox furnace will be one of the best available when it comes to keeping your home warm through the coldest winters, eliminating hot and cold spots, and managing humidity.
 It will also be one of the quietest heating systems available.